TrueBlocks/trueblocks-core/src/apps/chifra/README.md

 **Note:** This tool is available through [our website](http://quickblocks.io).
 Contact us at [sales@greathill.com](mailto:sales@greathill.com) for more information.
 ***

-`chifra` is an command line tool that builds [QuickBlocks account monitors](../../monitors/README.md) through a series of interactive questions.
+`chifra` is an command line tool that builds [QBlocks account monitors](../../monitors/README.md) through a series of interactive questions.

 Given your answers to those questions (such as which Ethereum addresses to monitor, what to name those addresses, where to find ABI files for those addresses), `chifra` generates the C++ code for both the parsing library needed to monitor the addresses and the code to build an interactive transactional debugging/auditing program.